BobBuildTool/bob/doc/manual/manual/concepts.rst

 Typically variant management will be done by defining a dedicated environment variable for each feature, e.g. FEATURE_FOO which is either disabled ("0") or enabled ("1").
-A recipe declares that it depends on this variable in the build step by listing FEATURE_FOO in the buildConsume clause.
+A recipe declares that it depends on this variable in the build step by listing FEATURE_FOO in the buildVars clause.
 Through this declaration Bob can selectively set (only) the needed environment variables in each step and can track their dependency on them.
 When building the whole software Bob can calculate how many variants of the recipe have to be built by